If you have excellent grammar and communication skills and a keen interest in publishing, consider a career as an editorial assistant

 It should then be possible to progress from editorial assistant to a features editor role in magazines, or to development editor, editor, project editor and ultimately on to senior commissioning editor and other managerial positions in publishing.

 Competition for promotion from one level to another can be intense.
-Larger firms may have scope for you to progress within the organisation, but in smaller firms promotion may mean applying elsewhere once basic skills and experience have been acquired.
+Larger firms may have scope for you to progress within the organisation, but in smaller firms promotion may mean applying elsewhere once you've acquired basic skills and experience.

 However, freelance rates vary and many benefits are forfeited, including holiday pay, sick pay, pensions and maternity cover.

-Freelance work attracts high competition and you will need previous experience and contacts in the publishing industry to be successful.
-See self-employment for further details.
+Freelance work attracts high competition and you'll need previous experience and contacts in the publishing industry to be successful.

-Publishing is growing in the Middle and Far East and experienced editors might consider working overseas.
+Publishing is growing in the Middle and Far East.
+If you're an experienced editor, you might consider working overseas.